mrkmg/jquery.flipper/README.md

 Styling
 --------

-There are 4 important classes that you can should style
+There are 4 important classes that you can/should style
 - .flipper: This is the overall object.
 You should set the height and width manually
 - .fl-num: This matches both the top and bottom half.
 Can be used to add borders or radius
 - .fl-top: Matches top half.
 Can be used for colors and radius